 Earlier this year I picked up a couple goldfish at Walmart and they didn’t last very long.
 We might have gotten a few days- maybe three days for the first fish; then, the other passed on to better seas not long thereafter.

-I do keep them separated…but I’ll admit, the last time time I was cleaning out their fish tanks I wondered what a Beta Fish fight would look like.
+I do keep them separated…but I’ll admit, the last time time I was cleaning out their fish tanks I wondered what a Betta Fish fight would look like.
 I was tempted to put them in the same dish to witness it firsthand.
 Don’t worry, I didn’t 😉

-Here’s what I like about Beta fish.
+Here’s what I like about Betta fish.

-- The fact that beta fish are pretty hardy fish make them a good pet for kids, too.
+- The fact that Betta fish are pretty hardy fish make them a good pet for kids, too.
 So far ours have lasted since Sept 30th in a tap water tank (no filter).
 And, I don’t boil the water first.
 I try to do a somewhat lukewarm/cool tap water.
 (But you might want this for an office desk set up.)